pola-rs/polars-book/docs/getting-started/expressions.md

 ## Expressions

 `Expressions` are the core strength of `Polars`.
-The `expressions` offer a versatile structure that solves easy queries, but is easily extended to complex analyses.
-Below we will cover the basic components that serve as building block for all your queries.
+The `expressions` offer a versatile structure that both solves easy queries and is easily extended to complex ones.
+Below we will cover the basic components that serve as building block (or in `Polars` terminology contexts) for all your queries:

 - `select`
 - `filter`
 - `with_columns`
+- `groupby`

 ### Select statement